 - copy the desired value from spreadsheet

-- Click variables button on the tools bar or from right-click menu on Solid Edge
+- Click the variables button. it is on the “tools” menu or from right-click menu

-Possible issues when you want to link the spread sheet to variables
+Possible issues when you want to link Excel spreadsheet to Solid edge

 1- Dimensions are not shown in the variables window? like the image